What Is Wall?

 Plywood can be a beneficial alternative to drywall for walls and ceilings.
-For in case you are planning on redoing or maintaining your walls or ceilings, the reliable materials you’ll use include Sheetrock or finished plywood.
+In case you are planning on redoing or maintaining your walls or ceilings, the reliable materials you’ll use include Sheetrock or finished plywood.

-Plywood for walls are developed using premium quality raw material and if checked under the surveillance of extremely trained authorities it proves to be as durable or easy to work.
-Manufacturers offer products available in numerous designs as per consumer’s demand.
+Plywood for walls is developed using premium quality raw material and if checked under the surveillance of extremely trained authorities it proves to be as durable or easy to work.
+Manufacturers offer products available in numerous designs as per consumer demand.

 6. Cinder Blocks Wall

-Similar to that of bricks, the cinder blocks are stacked together and joined with a mortar made of the required cement, sand, and water ratio.
-These blocks are hollow from inside which allows steel bars and mortar filling within the blocks.
+Similar to that bricks, the cinder blocks are stacked together and joined with a mortar made of the required cement, sand, and water ratio.
+These blocks are hollow from the inside which allows steel bars and mortar to fill within the blocks.